filipealtoe/Automatic-evidence-based-explanation/README.md

 --claims_chunk: "integer number that breaks a large dataset into the entered number of rows to perform intermediate file saving"
 --output_dir: "directory to store the output dataset"
 --scraped_file_path: "string with absolute path to the json dataset including the human-generated article and summary.
 See scrape_article_summary.py for details"

+The following LLM prompt was used:
+    "You are a fact-check article writer.
+Rewrite the following text in the format of an article without a title. '''''The combined decomposed questions explanations'''''
+    If the provided text is empty, your should be: "No text provided".
+    If not, your answer should return only the article including a conclusion why the following claim is '''''Generated claim verdict''''': '''''Claim'''''

 ## Other Supporting Script:
 The following scripts were used during research and are listed as supporting material to the EFFORT pipeline